Experience-Monks/math-as-code/README.md

 This is a reference to ease developers into mathematical notation by showing comparisons with JavaScript code.

-Motivation: Academic papers can be intimidating for self-taught graphics programmers. :)
+Motivation: Academic papers can be intimidating for self-taught game and graphics programmers. :)

 This guide is not yet finished.
 If you see errors or want to contribute, please [open a ticket](https://github.com/Jam3/math-as-code/issues) or send a PR.